latentcraft/replay/README.md

 <h3 align="center"><a href="https://arxiv.org/abs/2511.19972" style="color:#9C276A">
 Boosting Reasoning in Large Multimodal Models via Activation Replay</a></h3>

-<h5 align="center"> We will release the code soon.
-Please stay tuned if you are interested. 🙏🙏 </h2>
+<h5 align="center"> If our project helps you, please give us a star ⭐ on GitHub to support us. 🙏🙏 </h2>

 <h5 align="center">